unikraft/eurosys21-artifacts/README.md

    This will be populated by the experiment's preparation (`prepare`) step;
  * `support/` which contains definitions of container images, `Dockerfile`s, which are used by multiple experiments; and,
- * `tools/` which contain programs which are used by multiple experiments.
+ * `tools/` which contain programs which are used by multiple experiments;
+ * `run.sh` This tool wraps all experiments and can be used to run them all or individually.
+More details on this utility script are detailed below.

 ## Prerequisites